Improving Word Translation via Two-Stage Contrastive Learning: Translation Examples

-We showcase some translation examples of both C1 alignment (see \S\ref{s:c1}) and C2 alignment (see \S\ref{s:c2}) in HR$\to$EN and IT$\to$EN word translation scenarios.
+We showcase some translation examples of both C1 alignment (see \S\ref{s:c1}) and C2 alignment (see \S\ref{s:c2}) in HR$\to$EN and IT$\to$EN word translation directions.
 In order to gain insight into the effectiveness of contrastive learning, we adopt C1 w/o CL as a baseline (also used in Table~\ref{table:ablationmain}).
-All three models (i.e., C1 w/o CL, C1 and C2) are learned with 5k seed training word pairs, and we report top five predictions via Nearest Neighbor (NN) retrieval (for simplicity) on the BLI test sets.
+All three models (i.e., C1 w/o CL, C1 and C2) are learned with $5k$ seed training word pairs, and we report top five predictions via Nearest Neighbor (NN) retrieval (for simplicity) on the BLI test sets.

-We consider both SUCCESS and FAIL examples in terms of BLI-oriented contrastive fine-tuning, where `SUCCESS' represents the cases where at least one of C1 and C2 predicts the correct answer when the baseline fails, and `FAIL' denotes the scenarios where the baseline succeeds but both C1 and C2 make wrong predictions.
-Here, we show some statistics for each language pair: (1) HR-EN sees 284 SUCCESS samples and 79 FAIL ones; (2) IT-EN has 165 SUCCESS data points, but only 27 FAIL ones.
-Table~\ref{table:translationexamples} provides 5 SUCCESS examples and 5 FAIL ones for each of the two language pairs.
+We consider both SUCCESS and FAIL examples in terms of BLI-oriented contrastive fine-tuning, where `SUCCESS' represents the cases where at least one of C1 and C2 predicts the correct answer when the baseline fails, and `FAIL' denotes the scenario where the baseline succeeds but both C1 and C2 make wrong predictions.
+Here, we show some statistics for each language pair: (1) HR$\to$EN sees $280$ SUCCESS samples and $77$ FAIL ones; (2) IT$\to$EN has $162$ SUCCESS data points, but only $26$ FAIL ones.
+Table~\ref{table:translationexamples} provides $5$ SUCCESS examples and $5$ FAIL ones for each of the two language pairs.\footnote{In some cases, a source word may have two or more translations in the test set $\mathcal{D}_T$.
+A prediction is then considered correct if it is any one of the ground-truth translations in $\mathcal{D}_T$.
+The P@1 scores throughout our study are also calculated in this fashion, derived by evaluating the translation of each unique source word.}